dotnet/docs/docs/core/diagnostics/well-known-event-providers.md

 # Well-known event providers in .NET

-The .NET runtime and libraries diagnostic events through a number of different event providers.
+The .NET runtime and libraries write diagnostic events through a number of different event providers.
 Depending on your diagnostic needs, you can choose the appropriate providers to enable.
-This document describes a high-level overview of each of these event providers.
+This document describes some of the most commonly used event providers in the .NET runtime and libraries.

 ## CoreCLR

 ### "Microsoft-Windows-DotNETRuntime" provider

 This provider emits various events from the .NET runtime, including the GC, Loader, JIT, Exception and other events from the runtime.
-Read more about each event from this provider in [Runtime Provider Events List](](../../fundamentals/diagnostics/runtime-events.md).
+Read more about each event from this provider in [Runtime Provider Events List](../../fundamentals/diagnostics/runtime-events.md).

 ### "Microsoft-DotNETCore-SampleProfiler" provider